 The Dabney S. Lancaster Community College Educational Foundation scholarships are made possible through the generous support of private citizens, organizations, and businesses.
 The DSLCC Educational Foundation awards more than $100,000 in scholarships annually.
 Awards range from $100 - $5,000.

-The scholarship application is currently OPEN!
+The scholarship application opens December 6, 2021.
 Complete your online application here to be considered for nearly 75 scholarship opportunities.

 The application, and all subsequent requested collateral, must be completed online.
 You will need your DSLCC login credentials in order to log on the online application platform.
 Please be aware that applicants must provide:

 - One letter of recommendation, excluding family members (graduating high schools seniors - a current or former instructor is preferred)

 - A short resume including ALL extracurricular activities, community involvement, and/or work history

 - Your most recent official transcript for graduating high school seniors or unofficial transcript for current DSLCC students

 In addition, you must have completed your FAFSA for the upcoming academic year, and you must have submitted ALL additional requested information to the Financial Aid Office before the scholarship deadline.

 Dabney S. Lancaster Community College Educational Foundation, 1000 Dabney Drive, Clifton Forge, VA 24422